dotnet/msbuild/documentation/high-level-introduction.md

 `<Import Project="$(MSBuildBinPath)\Microsoft.CSharp.targets" />`
 `<Import Project="$(MSBuildExtensionsPath)\Xamarin\Mac\Xamarin.Mac.CSharp.targets" />`

-  - Solution files (sln) combine one or more projects for editing and building.
-They contain some build dependency and configurations information, but project files are main level of build knowledge.
+- Solution files (.sln) combine one or more projects for editing and building.
+They contain some build dependency and configuration information, but project files are the main level of build knowledge.
 - Target Files (.targets)
   - These files are generally provided by the SDKs
   - These files generally describe a set of steps (targets) which need to be executed to process the build